-- 1. The code has only been tested on the Apple iOS emulators.
-It has not yet been tested on any iOS hardware. - 2.
+- 1. The code has been tested on iOS simulators and on an iPad Air running iOS 8.1. - 2.
 The REST client is not tested and not supported yet. - 3.
 Ensure that the StoresDirectory property of your embedded client connection string specifies a path that your application can write to.
 The persistence layer used will use the System.IO classes in Mono, so you need to be careful to provide a path that Android will allow your application to read from and write to (including creating subdirectories and files).
 We recommend using a sub-folder within the Library folder for your app. - 4.
 As there is no easy way to use app.config from any PCL application, we recommend that you explicitly set the BrightstarDB.Configuration class properties when your application starts up. - 5.
 Query is not currently optimized for devices with small amounts of memory.
 SPARQL queries can vary quite widely in their runtime memory footprint depending both on how the query is written and on the size of data being queried.
 We plan on addressing the amount of memory used by SPARQL query processing in a future release.

 17.4.
-Platform Notes 133
+Platform Notes 135